 Horses.
-Opportunities for horseback riding would be expanded to include a multiuse trail in the Beech Creek unit (Magnolia Trail and Loblolly Loop), the Oxbow area of the Beaumont unit, and the northeast portion of the Lance Rosier unit.
+Opportunities for horseback riding would be expanded to include a multiuse trail in the Beech Creek unit (Magnolia Trail and Loblolly Loop), the Oxbow area of the Beaumont unit.
 Connections to other trails outside the preserve would be encouraged with partner agencies.